MercersKitchen/Website-Mentoring/README.md

 **Purpose**
 - Build a Webpage: Title, Image, Text
 - Add More advanced skills: .gif, YouTube,
-- Build Website
+- Build Website, class of webpages
 - Use Online Services, like GitHub
-- Build Webserver and Maintain Web Documents, using EPS IT INfrastrucutre
+- Build Webserver and Maintain Web Documents, using EPS IT Infrastructure

 ## To Do Lists